 - Apply our arenavirus platform to develop additional novel immuno-oncology product candidates.
 We believe that our technologies have broad potential within the field of immuno-oncology.
 We plan to utilize the potential of our platform to develop additional product candidates for the treatment of a broad range of cancers, starting with our HB-301 program in prostate cancer.
 Beyond our current pipeline of preclinical assets, which includes viral and self-antigen targets, we intend to invest in our research and development activities in order to expand the potential of our platform to target a new class of antigens, which are shared across a subpopulation of patients.
+To accelerate the development of this new class of therapeutics, we are collaborating with DarwinHealth, a company which is pioneering novel bioinformatics, to identify the next generation of cancer-testis antigens and develop "off-the-shelf" cancer therapies.
 We believe that our technologies have the potential to be applied in any cancer associated with specific antigens. - Selectively collaborate to realize the full potential of our arenavirus platform.
 We are building a broad pipeline of product candidates using our arenavirus platform.
 Beyond our current collaboration with Gilead, we plan to pursue strategic collaborations with additional leading biopharmaceutical companies with specialized capabilities or know-how, including development and commercial expertise.
 We may pursue partnerships that may allow us to expedite the discovery and development of product candidates for the prevention and treatment of infectious diseases and tumors, and provide us opportunities to combine our technologies with other modalities.
 We believe this approach may further broaden the therapeutic reach of our technologies, provide non-dilutive financing, and complement and expand our internal development expertise while allowing us to strategically retain rights to our product candidates. - Strengthen and scale our manufacturing capabilities and ultimately operate our own manufacturing facility.
 We believe the quality, reliability, scalability and timing of our manufacturing activities will be an important factor in successfully developing and commercializing our product candidates and therefore, we intend to invest in manufacturing capabilities.
 We recently secured access to a dedicated good manufacturing practice, or GMP, suite to control the manufacturing capacity required to conduct a broad range of upcoming clinical trials for our product candidates.
 In the future, we intend to establish and operate our own current good manufacturing practice, or cGMP, facility for multi-product manufacturing of our commercial products.